 You must also consider whether to insure your property at its replacement cost or actual cash value.
 Most residences are covered for the replacement cost, which means your home will be repaired or replaced using the same kind or quality of materials.
 Actual cash value is the replacement cost minus depreciation, which may pay significantly less depending on the age and condition of your property.

 Pay attention to what is excluded from your farm policy so you can decide if you need additional insurance.
-For example, will your policy cover irrigation systems, fences, driveways, outdoor lighting, specialized equipment and greenhouses?
-Talk to an insurance professional to make sure all of your risks are taken into account.
+Talk to your Bravera Insurance Advisor to make sure all of your risks are being considered.

 In addition to property insurance, farm policies have general liability coverage that pays your legal expenses if you’re sued for bodily injury, property damage or personal injury — subject to the limits and terms of your policy.
 General liability typically covers your attorneys fees, court costs, medical expenses and any judgments against you.

 General liability insurance will also cover you if a nonemployee suffers a physical injury or property loss due to the operation of your business.